 What if we, metaphorically speaking, extended that fuse another foot or so?

 Could I walk one more mile?
 Could I tread water five more minutes?
-I mean, anyone who watched “Unbroken” would have to agree with me…we can actually take a heck of a lot more than we think is humanly possible.
+I recently watched the movie “Unbroken”, and I think any who has seen it (or read the book) would have to agree with me…we can actually take a heck of a lot more than we think is humanly possible.
 Who are we to get all ants-in-our pantsy if we don’t get our way immediately?

 Call it patience, or long-suffering…the point is–It’s really up to us to decide.

 So I am just asking: What if we expanded our capacity?